Skip to Main Content

 EndNote online allows direct export from EBSCO databases and Web of Science.

-Yes from some.
-Some require import of a file
+Some require import of a file.

-Yes but cannot guarantee accuracy (cannot amend the referencing style if inaccurate
+Yes but cannot guarantee accuracy (cannot amend the referencing style if inaccurate.

 Is support / help available?

-Student and Library Services offers training and support.
+Student and Library Services offers support materials.

 Good external support